 The agreement must remain fair – future events such as the birth of a child or ill health may make an agreement unfair later.
 It is vital therefore, that all aspects of a pre-nuptial (or indeed a post-nuptial) agreement are properly and fairly considered from the outset with the benefit of sound legal advice.

-On Divorce the starting point is that all assets are divided equally between the parties if assets belonging to one party are ring-fenced before marriage by a pre-nuptial agreement it could protect all of that client’s pre-marriage assets.
+On divorce the starting point is that all assets are divided equally between the parties.
+However, if assets belonging to one party are ring-fenced before marriage by a pre-nuptial agreement it could protect all of that client’s pre-marriage assets.